aarajput/flutter_form_validators/README.md

 - [Pattern](#pattern)
 - [Compose](#compose)

-All validator functions have have return type of `FormFieldValidator<String>` which is required type for `validator` field in `TextFormField`.
+All validator functions have return type of `FormFieldValidator<String>` which is a required type for `validator` field in `TextFormField`.

 ___